 - applying the conclusions reflected in the model to the characteristics of the properties being appraised; and

 - reviewing the appraisal results to determine value.

 What is the next year of reappraisal?
-Is the reappraisal plan connected to the budget and the internal ratio study?
+Is the reappraisal plan connected to the budget and to the internal ratio study?
 Are staffing levels and equipment needs for the reappraisal tied to the budget?
-What was the last year in which the district reappraised property?
+What was the last year the district reappraised property?
 (Pull a sample of appraisal cards and compare appraisal roll records to verify that a reappraisal has taken place.)

 Mapping and Geographic Information System

 Does the appraisal district maintain complete and detailed maps or an effective geographic information system (GIS)?
 (Obtain examples of maps.)
 Does the district's mapping system comply with Comptroller's rule 9.3002?

 Is each map drawn to scale and delineated for lot lines or property lines, with dimensions or areas and identifying numbers, letters or names for all parcels?
 How are properties identified on the maps?
 How does the district ensure that each property in the district is identified on the map?
 Are identifying numbers recorded on the maps and appraisal cards?